GenericMappingTools/GMTjl_doc/documentation/utilities/plotlinefit.md

 - `band_ci` or `ribbon_ci`: Plot a band, `(a±σa95) + (b±σb95)`, with the 95% (or other Confidence Interval). `band_ci=true`
    uses the default `tomato` color.
 Use `band_ci=*color*` to paint it with a color of your choice (transparency included).

-- `ellipses`: optionaly plot error ellipses when the `σX, `σY` errors are known.
+- `ellipses`: optionaly plot error ellipses when the `σX, σY` errors are known.

 - `legend`: By default we do not plot the legend boxes with line fit info.
-Set `legend=rue` to plot them.
+Set `legend=true` to plot them.
 For the time being the legend locations are determine automaticaly and can't be manually controlled.

 Other than the above options you can use most of the \myreflink{plot} options that control line and marker symbol.